Cohomology of the basic unramified PEL unitary Rapoport-Zink space of signature $(1,n-1)$

-Thus, the irreducible subquotients in the cohomology of $\mathcal M^{\mathrm{an}}$ may only contribute to two different inertial classes.
-In particular when $n\geq 5$, no such subquotient is supercuspidal.
-We note also that irreducible objects in $\mathrm{Rep}^{[M_0,\tau_0]}(J)$ belong to the principal series.\\ In general, the terms $E_2^{a,b}$ in the second page may be difficult to compute.
-However, the terms corresponding to $a=0$ and $b \in \{2(n-1-m),2(n-1-m)+1\}$ are not touched by any non-zero differential in the sequence, making their computations accessible.
-We note that $2(n-1-m)$ is equal to the middle degree when $n$ is odd, and to one plus the middle degree when $n$ is even.
-For $\lambda$ a partition of $2m+1$, we denote by $\rho_{\lambda}$ the associated irreducible unipotent representation of $\mathrm{GU}_{2m+1}(\mathbb F_p)$ via the classification of \cite{ls} which we recall in \ref{IrreducibleUnipotent}.
-We also write $\rho_{\lambda}$ for its inflation to the maximal parahoric subgroup $J_m$.
+In general, the terms $E_2^{a,b}$ in the second page may be difficult to compute.
+However, the terms corresponding to $a=0$ and $b \in \{2(n-1-\thetamax),2(n-1-\thetamax)+1\}$ are not touched by any non-zero differential in the alternating version of the \v{C}ech spectral sequence, making their computations accessible.
+We note that $2(n-1-\thetamax)$ is equal to the middle degree when $n$ is odd, and to one plus the middle degree when $n$ is even.

-\begin{prop}[\ref{MiddleCohomologyGroups}] We have an isomorphism of $J$-representations
+\begin{prop*} We have an isomorphism of $J(\mathbb Q_p)$-representations

 If $n\geq 3$ then we also have an isomorphism